Democracy, Reform, Harmony: How Indonesia Bounced Back

 Indonesia stands out among the world’s 20 biggest economies on the back of the stability it has maintained through harmony among its myriad ethnicities and linguistic groups decades after its crony-capitalist system collapsed in the face of the 1997 Asian financial crisis

-The crisis hit Indonesia hardest as its crony-capitalist system collapsed.
+Growth proved fragile over the decades.
+The Indonesian economy could not withstand the 1997 Asian financial crisis, which hit Indonesia hardest and collapsed its crony capitalist system.
 The mayhem that followed ended Suharto’s 32-year-long dictatorship in 1998.
 Indonesia faced another major blow when East Timor seceded in 1999.

-The end of Suharto’s rule, meanwhile, strengthened democracy, enhanced regional autonomy, and laid the foundation for its strong economic revival.
+The end of Suharto’s rule offered Indonesia a second chance, which it grabbed with both hands by rebuilding the country on the pillars that sustain the most advanced countries.
+Indonesia strengthened democracy, and harmony, besides enhancing regional autonomy to lay the foundation for its strong economic revival.
 In 2004, the country elected its first president after the inaugural direct presidential election.

 A fifth of global reserves of nickel used in batteries makes Indonesia key to the electric-vehicle supply chains.
 Indonesia has banned the export of raw materials to force global firms to build factories locally and secured over $20bn of investment in return.
 Carmaker Hyundai last year started manufacturing electric cars in Indonesia.